edvein-rin/Heartcore/README.md

 # Heartcore

-My rewriting of the Heartcore web page for practicing React.
-All rights reserved by [Heartcore](https://www.heartcore.com/).
+A web page written for practicing React based on the [Heartcore](https://www.heartcore.com/) design, but with personal changes.